-Approved: KASB Recommendation - 2/98; 4/07; 12/13 USD 417 Approved 7/2014
+Approved: KASB Recommendation - 2/98; 4/07; 12/13 USD 417 Approved 7/2014 GAO

+Drug-Free Workplace

-GAOA Drug and Alcohol Free Workplace (See LDD) GAOA
+(See LDD)

-Maintaining a drug free work place is important in establishing an appropriate learning environment for the students of the district.
-Unless otherwise specified in this policy.
+Maintaining a drug-free workplace is important in establishing an appropriate learning environment for the students of the district.
 The unlawful manufacture, distribution, sale, dispensation, possession, or use of a controlled substance is prohibited at school, on or in school district property; and at school sponsored activities, programs, and events.
 Possession and/or use of a controlled substance by an employee for the purposes of this policy shall only be permitted if such substance was obtained directly, or pursuant to a valid prescription or order issued thereto, from a person licensed by the state to dispense, prescribe, or administer controlled substances and any use is in accordance with label directions.